cca/cca_invenio/notes/build.md

 To build a staging image and push it to Artifact Registry [with Github Actions](../.github/workflows/stage.yml), tag any commit like `stg-build-*`.

-This document is mostly about errors you might encounter and resolving them.
+This document is mostly about build errors and resolving them.

 ## invenio-saml, python-xmlsec, uwsgi, & C libraries

+### Debian

+When running the app's Linux image we saw a [XML library mismatch error](https://github.com/cca/cca_invenio/issues/39) during `import xmlsec`.
+However, running `python -c "import xmlsec"` works.
+The problem only occurs when running the app under the `uwsgi` server.
+I tried many fixes, noted in the issue, but eventually deduced that `uwsgi` builds with incompatible libraries which somehow filter down to `xmlsec`.
+The installed versions of the two python packages (whether installed with binary or without) and system libraries do not matter.
+The `uwsgi` server must be built with the `xml=no` profile override (see [this comment](https://github.com/xmlsec/python-xmlsec/issues/320#issuecomment-2451246797)).

+### Version compatibility

 The python XML ecosystem is a compatibility mess.
 We need it to use SSO authentication with `invenio-saml`, which depends on `python-xmlsec` (the source of most problems), which depends on `lxml`, and those both rely on the `libxml2` C library.
 Python's xmlsec also depends on `libxmlsec1`. lxml 5 [requires](https://lxml.de/installation.html#requirements) libxml2 >= 2.9.2 and xmlsec 1.3 [requires](https://github.com/xmlsec/python-xmlsec?tab=readme-ov-file#requirements) libxml2 >= 2.9.1 & libxmlsec1 >= 1.2.33.
 If their libxml2 versions do not match, `import xmlsec` throws an exception.
 They both come with their own internally packaged versions of these libraries, which can be overridden by telling `uv` to skip binary installs like `uv sync --no-binary-package lxml --no-binary-package xmlsec lxml==5.2.1 xmlsec==1.3.14`.
 Sometimes the binaries are incompatible with system libraries so this helps, though it was not the solution for us.